 Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Operations while striving for excellence.
-We envis maximum efficiency, even in the face of nagement, we recognise the importance of a sion a future where our resource allocation of existing budget constraints.
-Our commitmes esources available, maintaining and enhance and utilisation are optimised to achieve tent to innovation and smart practices w Maintenance We acknowledge that maintenance resources are currently constrained, leading to accelerated asset deterioration, which necessitates more frequent interventions, however despite this, our investment in asset renewals remains at its current level.
+We envis maximum efficiency, even in the face of nagement, we recognise the importance of a ion a future where our resource allocation f existing budget constraints.
+Our commitm esources available, maintaining and enhand and utilisation are optimised to achieve ent to innovation and smart practices will Maintenance We acknowledge that maintenance resources are currently constrained, leading to accelerated asset deterioration, which necessitates more frequent interventions, however despite this, our investment in asset renewals remains at its current level.
 This situation underscores the imperative of shifting our focus towards critical assets, prioritising them for optimised maintenance strategies.
 Our vision is to not only address these constraints effectively but to transform them into an opportunity for innovative and targeted asset management.
 In the coming year, we acknowledge the potential for increased maintenance needs in both buildings and open space asset classes.
 While this presents a challenge, we are committed to implementing robust mitigation plans to minimise these risks.
 Additional investment in later years for the renewal of roads, buildings, stormwater, footpaths, open space, and maritime assets, will yield benefits by reducing maintenance requirements.
 Our vision is to leverage the additional investment to ensure that our overall asset portfolio is not only well-maintained but also poised for long-term sustainability and efficiency.
 An initial reduction in asset renew investment may increase maintenance needs across a range of asset classed making it imperative to shift foct towards critical assets, prioritising the for optimised maintenance strategies.
-This will be a temporary constraint, with increased renewal investment in the later part of the 10-year yielding benefits by reducing maintenance requirements.
-Our vision is to leverage the additional investment to ensure the our overall asset portfolio is not on well-maintained but also poised follong-term sustainability and efficiency Renewal/Replacement Renewals and replacement of assets are constrained at the current levels.
+This will be a temporary constraint, wi increased renewal investment in the later part of the 10-year yielding benefits by reducing maintenance requirements.
+Our vision is to leverage the additional investment to ensure the our overall asset portfolio is not on well-maintained but also poised for the saset poised.
+Renewal/Replacement Renewals and replacement of assets are constrained at the current levels.
 Renewals and replacement of assets are constrained in year 1.
-Renewals and replacement of asset are constrained in the initial years, but increase in outer years, particularly it our roads.
+Renewals and replacement of assets are constrained in the initial years, but increase in outer years, particularly in our roads.
 Disposal Asset rationalisation is to be considered to reduce the funding burden on maintenance and renewals mitigating risks that assets will deteriorate to an unacceptable condition.
-Disposals will occur when assets are rene rationalisation, with minimal impact to the
+Disposals will occur when assets are renewed, with consideration to minimal assign rationalisation, with minimal impact to the current overall asset portfolio.